Past SSI Cohorts

 • Foster inclusive cultures that prioritize equity, inclusion and belonging.

-The 2023 Academy for New Provosts (ANP) will be delivered in a blended format beginning with an in-person gathering in Washington, DC in fall 2023 followed by monthly virtual learning and networking sessions through May 2024.
-The cohort will come back together in person at AASCU’s Academic Affairs Summer Meeting in July 2024.
+The 2024 Academy for New Provosts (ANP) will be delivered in a blended format beginning with an in-person gathering in Washington, DC in fall 2024 followed by monthly virtual learning and networking sessions through May 2025.
+The cohort will come back together in person at AASCU’s Summer Meeting for Academic and Student Affairs Leaders in July 2025.

 The program will feature: